 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included a review of budgets and cash flow forecasts covering a period of at least 12 months from the date of approval of the financial statements, including challenge of management on the basis of preparation, together with ascertaining the most recent cash position of the group and company, and identifying subsequent events impacting the going concern position.
+Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included the following procedures:

+- Reviewing management's cash flow projections and forecasts covering a period of at least 12 months from the date of approval of the financial statements, including the underlying assumptions. - Reviewing reasonableness of cash inflows and cash outflows in light of our understanding of the business, its previous actual cash flows and future plans.